trshinde/Ecommerce-React-Native-App/README.md

                               ECommerce Online Shopping React Native Application

-  An electronics shopping eCommerce React Native app with display of electronic items and based on whichever item or product selected
+  An electronics shopping eCommerce React Native app with display of electronic items and based on whichever item or product selected, shopping cart gets updated     with a particular item.

 ## Table of Contents